 How a new proposed rule would deepen corporate impunity and accelerate the climate crisis.

-Last week, President Trump’s US Securities and Exchange Commission (SEC) proposed a dangerous rule change.
+In December, President Trump’s US Securities and Exchange Commission (SEC) proposed a dangerous rule change.
 If passed, it would gut the ability of small investors to file shareholder resolutions—the kinds of proposals that Oxfam has used to challenge corporations to pay their fair share of taxes, clean up their supply chains, and demand climate action.

 The move is yet another example of the current administration’s efforts to sacrifice the average American at the corporate altar.
 As Josh Zinner, the CEO of the Interfaith Center on Corporate Responsibility, notes, the SEC has essentially “bow[ed] to the Trump deregulatory agenda and deal[t] a serious blow to corporate accountability structures meant to serve investors and society at large.”